scoresvideos

 • Address potential changes in operating conditions over time

-• Utilize and for real-world performance assessment
+• Utilize experimental modal analysis and operational modal analysis for real-world performance assessment

 • Identify actual modal properties and vibration characteristics